Blog Listen About Listen Free →

 This single decision — house vs. retirement accounts — can cost you $100,000 to $500,000 over the next decade.
 I’ve seen it happen.
 I’ve modeled it for hundreds of clients.
 And the math is not what most people expect.

 Here’s the problem: your attorney is trained in law, not financial modeling.
 The mediator wants both sides to agree.
 Nobody in that room is running a 10-year projection on what each asset is actually worth to you after taxes, maintenance, and growth.
-That’s my job.
-And the numbers tell a clear story.

 The question isn’t “which asset is worth more today?”
-The question is: “What is each asset worth to me in 10 years?”
+The question is: “What is each asset worth to ME in 10 years?”

 Why $500K in Home Equity ≠ $500K in a 401(k)

 Home equity is a frozen number.
 It sits there.
 You can’t spend it.
 You can’t invest it.
 The only way to access it is to sell the house, take out a home equity loan, or do a cash-out refinance — all of which cost money.
-Meanwhile, the home itself costs money every single month.
-Mortgage.
-Taxes.
-Insurance.
-That leaky roof.
-The furnace that’s 18 years old.

 A 401(k) is a growing number.
 It compounds tax-deferred.
 No maintenance.
 No property taxes.
 No emergency repairs.
 It just sits in the market and works.